platformsh/platformsh-docs/sites/platform/src/add-services/influxdb.md

 ### From a previous 2.x version

-From version 2.3 onwards, the structure of relationships changes.
+From version 2.3 onward, the structure of relationships changes.

 If you're using a prior 2.x version, your app might currently rely on pulling the `bucket`, `org`, `api_token`, or `user` values available in the [`PLATFORM_RELATIONSHIPS` environment variable](../development/variables/use-variables.md#use-provided-variables).